secretstartups/handbook/support/support-engineer-career-path.md

 Considerations when building your path:

-- Schedule a coffee chat or AMA with a Senior Engineer to better understand what they do, and ask for advice on how to work towards this role.
-- As you begin to track and document your path to promotion document for Senior Support Engineering, use meaningful examples that highlight the following:
 - You consistently collaborate with the team, and willingly jump in to help with critical escalations, customer calls, and emergency issues.
 - You have the ability to influence positive change within the team.
 - You support the growth of Support Engineers by offering frequent office hours and pairing sessions.
 - You enjoy leading by example and look for ways to help improve various workflows, documentation, and training (including onboarding of new team members).
 - You are willing to stretch yourself with new challenges, and learn to improve from setbacks versus settle for mediocrity.

 ## Path to Promotion: Staff Engineering
 Choosing to pursue a Staff-level role within the Support team involves an advanced level of technical skills that are often both broad and deep, in combination with leadership skills that help support and mentor other engineers.
 Staff Engineers lead by example, and often help to breakdown barriers between customers, Support, and other cross-functional teams by engaging in technical deep dives, contributing to bug fixes, contributing to feature enhancements, or providing product-improving recommendations.